-Real Assets are tangible assets that have an inherent value due to their physical attributes and examples include metals, commodities, land, and factory, building and infrastructure assets.
+Real Assets are tangible assets that have an inherent value due to their physical attributes and examples include metals, commodities, land, and factory, building, and infrastructure assets.
 They add to the investor’s portfolio value by maximizing returns and diversifying risks as they have lower covariance with other financial asset classes like shares and debt bonds.
-They are appealing to the investors as they provide good returns, hedge against inflation, lower covariance with equity investments and tax benefits as they can claim depreciation on assets.
+They are appealing to the investors as they provide good returns, hedge against inflation, lower covariance with equity investments, and tax benefits as they can claim depreciation on assets.

 Assets may be categorized into various classes as real, financial, etc. They hold some intrinsic value to a company or retail investor as it can be traded for cash and hence are deemed to be assets.
 Intangible assets do not have a physical form like brand, patents, trademarks but a brand holds value to any business entity as it brings in patronage in the form of customers and adds goodwill to a business because of the brand identity through which it identifies itself in the market and sets it apart from others in the market.
 Financial assets are liquid assets that hold value through ownership right in the paid-up capital of any company.

-Stocks, Long term debt bonds, bank deposits or cash are classic examples of financial assets.
+Stocks, Long term debt bonds, bank deposits, or cash are classic examples of financial assets.
 Most companies hold a mix of tangible and financial assets.
 For example, a company may own a motor-car, factory land, and building.
 However, it may also have certain intangible assets like patents, trademarks, and intellectual property rights.
 Lastly, the company may have investments in its subsidiary companies which may be termed as financial assets.
 A mix of assets provides a good hedge against market risks as physical assets move in the opposite direction than financial assets.
 Real assets provide more stability but less liquidity as compared to financial assets.

 Example of Real Assets

-For example, a company owns real estate properties, the fleet of vehicles, and office building are real assets.
-However, it is a brand name that is not a real asset even if it has market value.
+For example, a company owns real estate properties, the fleet of vehicles, and office buildings are real assets.
+However, it is a brand name that is not a real asset even if it has a market value.
 From an investor’s point of view, real assets are assets that provide hedging against inflation, currency value fluctuation, and other macroeconomic factors.

 Real Asset vs Financial Asset